jessikadias/flashcard-pro/README.md

 - **Generate Flashcards with AI**: Tiago helped me choose the library (Prism) and debug a schema issue with the OpenAI API.
 The API required the schema to start with an object instead of an array.
 We fixed the structure accordingly, which solved the problem.

-Tiago’s help was limited to discussions and debugging support, similar to how I would collaborate with a teammate or tech lead during real-world development.
+Tiago's help was limited to discussions and debugging support, similar to how I would collaborate with a teammate or tech lead during real-world development.